FoxWhiskey/clickclock/README.md

 Default pin assignments and timer interrupt relevant settings.
 ### `main.cpp`
 * `HOUR_HAND_DEFAULT` and `MINUTE_HAND_DEFAULT`
 the intial position of the clockwork's hands at compiling time.
-Default value is 00:00.
 * `loglevel` sets the serial loglevel to either of `{DEBUG,INFO,WARN,FATAL}`